The Other Woman (Mad Men): Plot

+Don instructs the Jaguar team to ditch the mistress concept because it is vulgar.
+Harry, Peggy and Ken bring him the news about the new Chevalier Blanc ad, which is set in Paris.
+They praise Peggy's creative solution.
+Don says Ginsberg will take over once the Jaguar pitch is finished.
+Peggy, frustrated that Ginsberg will get the credit for her idea, quips that she is not in charge of everything.
+Don snaps and throws money in Peggy's face, telling her to go to Paris.
+Ken later checks in on Peggy, reminding her of their pact to stick together if one of them was to leave SCDP, and suggests they can start to interview with other agencies and find a new opportunity, but Peggy brushes this off.

+After Megan visits the SCDP office before an audition, Ginsberg observes her confidence and independence.
+He later approaches Don with a new Jaguar concept likening the car to an unattainable woman: "Jaguar: At last, something beautiful you can truly own."

-Lane advises Joan to demand a 5% partnership stake in the company, adding that, when he thought he was essential to the future of the firm, he settled for much less than he felt was due him.
+Lane advises Joan to demand a 5% partnership stake in the company, which will take care of her and her son for much longer than the $50,000, which would cripple the company.
 Joan later tells Pete she wants a partnership, comprising 5% of the business and voting rights, in exchange for her spending the night with Herb.
-Pete asks how to make the arrangements, to which she icily and rhetorically asks if she has to do it all.
-Pete later tells Don about the arrangement with Joan.
-Don visits Joan's apartment to dissuade her.
+Pete later tells Don, and he visits Joan's apartment to dissuade her.
 She thanks him and wishes him luck on the presentation, but it is eventually revealed that, unbeknownst to Don, her sexual encounter with Herb had already taken place.

-Pete tells Trudy he wants an apartment in the city, but she refuses, telling him that his love affair with Manhattan is over and that they have not even been trying for a second child.
+Pete tells Trudy he wants an apartment in the city, but she refuses, telling him that his love affair with Manhattan is over and that they should be trying for a second child.

 The next day, Megan tells Don that her audition gained her a callback for Little Murders and rehearsals begin shortly in Boston.
 He voices his displeasure at her being gone for three months.
 She accuses him of expecting her acting career to fail.
 When the callback does not go well, she tells him that, if she has to choose between him and the play, she would choose him, but will hate him for it.
-He assures her that he does not want her to fail, and they kiss.
+He assures her that he does not want her to fail, and they reconcile.

-Ginsberg observes Megan's freewheeling and confident behavior around Don when she visits the office, and he later approaches Don with a new Jaguar concept likening the car to an unattainable woman: "Jaguar: At last, something beautiful you can truly own."
-Don smiles.
-Over lunch with Freddy Rumsen, Peggy gripes about her exclusion from Jaguar.
-Freddy suggests she leave SCDP and offers to help.
-The next day, Don presents the pitch to Jaguar.
-Herb smiles as Don unveils the tagline.
-Joan inquires of Don about the presentation.

-Peggy meets Ted Chaough from Cutler Gleason and Chaough to discuss job opportunities and he praises her work.
-She writes her job requirements, "Copy Chief $18,000/year", on a piece of paper and slides it across the table to him.
-Chaough crosses out $18,000 and writes $19,000.
-Peggy orders a chocolate shake.
+Over lunch with Freddy Rumsen, Peggy gripes about her exclusion from Jaguar and her treatment by Don.
+She considers getting another job offer to throw in his face, but Freddy advises her to actually leave, and offers to help.
+Peggy later meets Ted Chaough of Cutler Gleason and Chaough to discuss a job.
+He praises her work.
+She asks to be copy chief at his firm on an $18,000 salary.
+Chaough offers her the job at a $19,000 salary, which she accepts.